SimicAleksa/facial-recognition/PyFiles_NoData/README.md

-Facial Verification with a Siamese Network
+Facial recognition with a Siamese Network

 Dependencies used:
     1.  tensorflow